Power in Unity: 7 Ways to Honor AAPI Heritage Month at Work This May

 1. Educate Yourself 📖

-Additionally: AAPI identities intersect with queerness, gender, class, and ability.
-Allyship means honoring these complexities, not reducing AAPI stories to a single monolith.
+AAPI identities also intersect with queerness, gender, class, and ability.
+Allyship means honoring those complexities.

 Contributing to AAPI-led organizations, especially post-COVID, is a meaningful way to demonstrate support during AAPI Heritage Month and beyond.